viol3/sodaclub.fun/README.md

 🧃 sodaclub.fun

-SodaClub.fun is a fully serverless, blockchain-powered card game built on Sui.
+sodaclub.fun is a fully serverless, blockchain-powered card game built on Sui.
 All game logic (bets, randomness, payouts) is handled on-chain with Move smart contracts, and the Unity frontend communicates directly with the blockchain.

 You can play in testnet : https://sodaclub.vercel.app